ConsumerSearch/3scale-nodejs/README.md

 # 3scale.js

 Basic Node JS module to communicate with 3Scale.
-This module has minimum implementation as needed by CONSUMERSEARCH
+This module has minimum implementation for now:

+* Logging

 # usage